-Canterbury Park will resume card casino, simulcast and live racing operations on Thursday, following the end to a 20-day state government shutdown which closed state regulatory agencies on July 1, causing all gaming operations at Canterbury to cease.
+Canterbury Park will resume casino, simulcast and live racing operations on Thursday, following the end to a 20-day state government shutdown which closed state regulatory agencies on July 1, causing all gaming operations at Canterbury to cease.
 A state budget was passed by the Minnesota legislature early this morning during a special session and signed by Gov. Dayton, allowing state agency employees to return to work as early as Thursday.

-Canterbury Park’s card casino will reopen at 10:00 AM Thursday; Simulcast racing operations at 11:00 AM and live racing will begin at 7:00 PM.
+Canterbury Park’s casino will reopen at 10:00 AM Thursday; Simulcast racing operations at 11:00 AM and live racing will begin at 7:00 PM.

 Business at Canterbury Park came to a halt July 1 with the state shutdown and subsequent closure of the Minnesota Racing Commission (MRC), the state regulatory body that oversees gaming operations.
 More than 1,000 Canterbury employees have been on unpaid leave since that date.
 The MRC is fully-funded by the industry and receives no money from the general fund.